RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/webhooks/event-types-and-fields.md

     "3-5": "❌",
     "3-6": "❌",
     "4-0": "`CUSTOMER_SUPPORT`",
-    "4-1": "Customer cancelled through Apple support and received a refund, a Play Store subscription was refunded through RevenueCat, an Amazon subscription was refunded through Amazon support, or a web subscription was refunded.", "4-2": "✅",
+    "4-1": "Customer received a refund from Apple support, a Play Store subscription was refunded through RevenueCat, an Amazon subscription was refunded through Amazon support, or a web subscription was refunded.
+Note that this does not mean that the subscription has ended because refunds can be given without ending the subscription.
+You should check the current subscription status to check if the subscription is still active.", "4-2": "✅",
     "4-3": "✅",
     "4-4": "✅",